-Anzac Day public holiday – Monday 26 April.
-As Anzac Day (25 April) falls on a Sunday this year, the public holiday will be observed on both the Sunday and Monday in the ACT.
+Anzac Day public holiday – Sunday 25 and Monday 26 April.
+As Anzac Day (25 April) falls on a Sunday this year, a public holiday will be observed on both the Sunday and Monday in the ACT.

 Queen’s Birthday – Monday 14 June.
 Although Queen Elizabeth II was born on 21 April 1926, all Australian states and territories except WA observe the Queen’s Birthday public holiday on the second Monday in June.

 Labour Day – Monday 4 October.
 This public holiday commemorates the granting of the eight-hour working day for Australians, first regulated in NSW in 1856.
 In ACT, NSW and SA, Labour Day takes place on the first Monday in October.
 Other jurisdictions observe different dates to acknowledge the eight-hour day.